 Professor Wolfgang Mieder is examining the proverbial rhetoric of Joseph Goebbels, the Nazi minister of propaganda.

 .
 Professor Francis Nicosia is writing a book on the policies of Hitler's Germany in the Middle East and North Africa from 1933 to 1945.
 The project addresses, among other issues, the evolution of Nazi strategic ambitions in the Middle East after 1933 and the role of Nazi racial ideology on those ambitions ;Germany's commitments to Fascist Italy and Vichy France in the Middle East during World War II; and the relationship of Hitler's regime to the Mufti of Jerusalem and other Arab exiles in wartime Berlin.

-Professor Nicole Phelps is currently working on a book entitled Racializing Sovereignty: Woodrow Wilson, Austria-Hungary, and the Transformation of International Politics, which explores the Wilson administration's application of contemporary scientific thought about race and democracy to Central Europe during World War I and at the 1919 Paris Peace Conference.
+Professor Nicole Phelps recently published a book entitled Racializing Sovereignty: Woodrow Wilson, Austria-Hungary, and the Transformation of International Politics, which explores the Wilson administration's application of contemporary scientific thought about race and democracy to Central Europe during World War I and at the 1919 Paris Peace Conference.

-Professor Alan Steinweis is writing a general history of Nazi Germany, and is editing a collection of essays on The Law in Nazi Germany and the Holocaust, which grows out of the 2009 Miller Symposium at UVM.
+Professor Alan Steinweis is writing a general history of Nazi Germany, and is editing a collection of essays on The German People and the Holocaust, which grows out of the 2013 Miller Symposium at UVM.